UmairShakoor/DevPlayground/HTML & CSS/Google Icon/README.md

 ## How to Use 🛠️

 1. Clone this repository to your local machine. 📥
-2. Open `index.html` in your favorite browser. 🌐
+2. Open `index.html` in your favorite browser or Go to [Live Link](https://us-google-icon.netlify.app/) 🌐.
 3. Enjoy the colorful "G"! 🎉

 ## Technologies Used 💻